Graphical law beneath each written natural language: Magnetisation

+When a lattice of spins randomly coupled and in an external magnetic field, goes over to the Spin-Glass phase, magnetisation increases steeply like $\frac{1}{T-T_{c}}$ upto the the phase transition temperature, followed by very little increase,\cite{SpinGlass1, SpinGlass6}, in magnetisation, as the ambient temperature continues to drop.
+This happens at least in the replica approach of the Spin-Glass theory, \cite{SpinGlass3, SpinGlass4}.

 For a snapshot of different kind of magnetisation curves for magnetic materials the reader is urged to give a google search ''reduced magnetisation vs reduced temperature curve''.
-Moreover, whenever we write Bragg, it will stand for Bragg-Williams approximation; Bethe will represent Bethe-Peierls approximation.
+Moreover, whenever we write Bragg, it will stand for Bragg-Williams approximation; Bethe will represent Bethe-Peierls approximation in absence of external magnetic field.